-You can still get a twenty year fixed rate mortgage at 2.15%.
-And house prices in France are still low.
-If your ten or fifteen year dream has been to move to France – or buy a holiday home – a fluctuating pound is well compensated by low interest rates.
+For those wondering about the chances of getting a mortgage in France after Brexit, you can still get a 20-year fixed rate mortgage at historically low rates, and house prices in France are still affordable.
+If your dream has been to move to France – or buy a holiday home – a fluctuating pound is well compensated by low interest rates.

-One concern was that French lenders would become reluctant to finance British purchases after the Leave vote, says Smallwood.
-‘But our feedback from the banks is quite the opposite.
-They are concerned that Brits may be put off buying in France because of Brexit so they are putting together even more attractive packages and we could see interest rates fall further.’
+There was an initial concern after the referendum in 2016 that French lenders would become reluctant to finance British purchases, said Smallwood, but his feedback from the banks indicated the opposite, as lenders were concerned that Brits may be put off buying in France because of Brexit so they offered even more attractive packages at historically low interest rates.

-The advantages of a French mortgage is that you can use the French property you are purchasing as security.
-UK lenders need security in the UK.
-‘Also,’ says Smallwood, ‘in times of financial uncertainty, borrowers feel safer making repayments in the same currency as the purchase as this reduces exchange rate risks.’
+The advantages of a French mortgage is that you can use the French property you are purchasing as security, whereas UK lenders need security in the UK, according to Smallwood, and in fluctuating times borrowers feel safer making repayments in the same currency of the purchase as this reduces foreign exchange risks.

-As EU citizens, British buyers can borrow up to 80% of the purchase price; post-Brexit this will drop to 60-65%, the amount allowed to non-Europeans.
+Until Brexit comes into effect British buyers, as EU citizens, can borrow up to 80% of the purchase price.
+Post-Brexit this will drop to 60-65%, the amount allowed to non-Europeans.

+While people were concerned that Brexit would make it difficult to get a mortgage, French lenders continue to display a favourable disposition to British applicants.
 For now, borrowing costs are not likely to go up in the short term as banks will be cautious about raising rates.
-Long term, however, is impossible to predict.
+Long term, however, only time will tell.